Spring is officially here: it’s time for Spring Cleaning! Here’s how to organize your Spring Cleaning in your Bullet Journal!

 But seriously, my last tip is to take your time to do it and do it well.
 Spring cleaning is the perfect occasion to spend time doing tasks usually left alone as they are not necessary on a weekly basis.

 Use this time to sort out the stuff you haven’t used in a long time.
 Donate some clothes, throw out the really old ones and make room for new outfits!
 Do you really need this thing you haven’t used in years?
 Maybe not.
 I’ll admit, I am a bit of a hoarder myself: I keep stuff “just in case”.
 I’ll be making some efforts this year, too.

 Temperatures are creeping up every day: out with the winter coats, throw them in the washer then stow them away until fall.
 Your winter boots are done for?
 You know what you have to do…

 Finally, when you have finished cleaning a room, go put a big checkmark (or X) in your Bullet Journal.
 I always feel a nice satisfaction whenever I cross out something done in my chores lists.

-So there it is, my tips on how to organize your spring cleaning, with the help of your Bullet Journal!
+That’s it!
+Those were my tips on how to organize your Spring Cleaning, with the help of your Bullet Journal!

 Do you have any other tips for an efficient Spring Cleaning?
 Do you also use your Bullet Journal to plan out your chores?
 Let me know in the comments below!

 - My Bullet Journal!
 Currently, I use an Archer & Olive notebook (shop HERE and make sure to use my promo code MELANIE10 for 10% off)